DanielChang98/nextjs-blog/posts/new-web-technology.md

 # | What is Next.js?
 Next.js is a **React** web framework that was developed by Vercel.
 Just like **React**, Next.js requires Node.js to be used.
 Next.js was initially launched on **25th October 2016**, making it 4 years old now.
-> Next.js's slogan is "The React Framework For Production", which we will touch on later.
+> Next.js's slogan is **"The React Framework For Production"**, which we will touch on later.

 Also, Next.js has been used by companies like Netflix, Github, Uber and Starbucks.